 Burials and Strontium Analysis at Vaihingen

 From its earliest occupation, the village was encircled by a flat-bottomed fortification ditch.
 While undoubtedly built for protection, this ditch was later to be used for burials; other burials were in the village proper.
+A total of 138 human skeletons have been found, most crouched burials in the ditch fill or in nearby settlement pits.
 Strontium analysis suggests that 42% of people buried in the ditch were nonlocals, compared to only 18% in town.

-Vaihingen was excavated in 1994 by Rüdiger Krause.
+Vaihingen was excavated between 1994 and 2003 by the Landesdenkmalamt Baden Württemberg under the direction of Rüdiger Krause.